Windows Information Protection | WIP Learn with Joy Part #1 | Intune

 For multiple executables, it depends on how you create the app entry in WIP.

-If Publisher Info is available, I recommend whitelisting such an app by filling up only the Publisher Information and leaving the rest to “*wildcard which makes all the executables from the same Publisher trusted.
+If Publisher Info is available, I recommend whitelisting such an app by filling out only the Publisher Information and leaving the rest to the “*” wildcard, which makes all the executables from the same Publisher trusted.

-Sometimes, you might find that Publisher Info is not available for all the dependent executables.
+Sometimes, you might find that Publisher Info is unavailable for all the dependent executables.

 In such case, use a combination of both Publisher Info to whitelist the majority of executables for which it is common, and for those where Publisher Info is not available, create an AppLocker XML File Hash rule.